Nishanthmuthulakshmy/Nishanthmuthulakshmy/README.md

 - 👋 Hi, I’m @Nishanthmuthulakshmy
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in problem-solving
 - 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate
 - 📫 reach me at +91 7708569487
 - 😄 Pronouns: Nishanth
-- ⚡ Fun fact: Nothing speacial
+- ⚡ Fun fact: There is always a puzzle to solve

 <!---
 Nishanthmuthulakshmy/Nishanthmuthulakshmy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.